cristianchaparroa/prisma/README.md

 This script automatically:
 - Starts Anvil mainnet fork at block ~19M+
 - Deploys Uniswap V4 infrastructure
 - Funds 9 test accounts from mainnet whale addresses
 - Deploys YieldMaximizerHook
 - Creates 4 hook-enabled liquidity pools (USDC/WETH, USDC/DAI, WETH/DAI, WBTC/WETH)
 - Provides initial liquidity to all pools
 ---

+### Get the Hook address
+Once it is done, get the Hook address from the `.env` file.
+Open the `web/src/App.tsx` file and set it in the event listener.

 ## 🎭 **Simulation Details**